SFDO-Community-Sprints/Membership-Essentials-App/README.md

 The team would like to provide nonprofits and consultants with a framework for benefits including memberships and sponsorships that is separate from opportunities for both technical and operational considerations.
 These include benefits that are not tied to a financial contribution as well as the ability expose benefits objects to all SF license types (community, platform, etc).
 It also decouples purchasing a benefit from the benefit recipient(s).

 Having trouble?
 Salesforce.org staff and your fellow sprinters are here to help!
 Use one of your table's request signs and/or post in the Quip Chat to seek help, and we'll pop by.

+### Use of Metecho
+We have started to use Metecho in earnest in the June '21 sprint - link here (https://metecho.herokuapp.com/projects/membership-schema-and-benefits)

+Guidelines:
+* Create one Epic per Sprint, unless the team is working on very different sets of features/functionality that should live in 2 different GitHub branches
+* Create one Task per scratch org & pull request
+* Will still need to merge back into GitHub

 ### Requirements and Ongoing Concerns
 [See Requirements Wiki Page](https://github.com/SFDO-Community-Sprints/MembershipSchemaAndBenefits/wiki/Requirements)